 This update is bittersweet.
 Local redemption centers are no longer accepting non-deposit glass beverage bottles (wine and liquor bottles).
-In the foreseeable future, please put them in your blue bin.
+In the foreseeable future, please put them in your recycling bin.

 OCRRA launched an effort to expand recycling options for glass bottles in July 2021.
 The goal was to find out if Onondaga County residents would take advantage of a better way to recycle.
 The results were both exciting and eye-opening.
 You exceeded all expectations.